Layr-Labs/incredible-squaring-avs/README.md

 }
 ```

-The first case covers the context done error case.
+The first case covers the context-done error case.
 The second covers the case where a new aggregated response is received from the BLS aggregation service.
-Remember that this happens when the operators responses to the tasks reach a threshold or the time of the task expires.
-In this case the [`sendAggregatedResponseToContract()` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/aggregator/aggregator.go#L212-L254) is called.
+Remember that this happens when the operator responses to the tasks reach a threshold or the time of the task expires.
+In this case, the [`sendAggregatedResponseToContract()` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/aggregator/aggregator.go#L212-L254) is called.

-That method wraps the response into a more complex `TaskManager` type that encapsulates the response, and sends it with the completed to the on-chain Task Manager’s [`respondToTask` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/contracts/src/IncredibleSquaringTaskManager.sol#L118-L122).
+That method wraps the response into a more complex `TaskManager` type that encapsulates the response and sends it with the completed to the on-chain Task Manager’s [`respondToTask` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/contracts/src/IncredibleSquaringTaskManager.sol#L118-L122).

-That method makes several checks on the taskResponse, stores the responses metadata and emits a `TaskResponded` event, that will be catched by the challenger (see challenger section to continue).
+That method makes several checks on the task response, stores the responses metadata and emits a `TaskResponded` event, that will be catched by the challenger (see challenger section to continue).

-The third case of the main loop is the one which spawns new tasks every 10 seconds for the operators top complete, calling aggregator [`sendNewTask()` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/aggregator/aggregator.go#L258-L297).
-There the aggregator calls the [`CreateNewTask()` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/contracts/src/IncredibleSquaringTaskManager.sol#L99-L103) of the on-chain `TaskManager` contract, that stores a hash of the new task and emits a `NewTaskCreated` event, that will be catched by the challenger (see challenger section to continue).
+The third case of the main loop is the one which spawns new tasks every 10 seconds for the operators to complete, calling aggregator [`sendNewTask()` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/aggregator/aggregator.go#L258-L297).
+There the aggregator calls the [`CreateNewTask()` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/contracts/src/IncredibleSquaringTaskManager.sol#L99-L103) of the on-chain `TaskManager` contract, that stores a hash of the new task and emits a `NewTaskCreated` event, that will be caught by the challenger (see challenger section to continue).
 After that call to the `TaskManager`, the aggregator will initialize a new task in the BLS aggregation service, where the operators will send their signed response to the created task.

 ### Challenger